Finesse/MiniDB/README.md

 composer require pagerfanta/pagerfanta
 ```

-Then make a query from which rows should be taken:
+Then make a query from which the rows should be taken:

 ```php
 $query = $database